Ribbit-Network/ribbit-network-frog-hardware/assembly-instructions/4-assembly/4-assembly.md

 ![ESP32 WO Cap](images/esp32wocap.jpg)

+Place the Microcontroller and Connector inside the enclosure

+There are 2 alignment pins on the left-hand-side that will help place the Microcontroller in place.
+Click it in.

 ![ESP32 Connects](images/esp32_connect2.jpg)

 Now the ESP32 can be mounted in the enclosure base using the remaining two M2.5 screws and the small phillips screwdriver.

+Select 2 of the screws (the smaller of the two sizes) out of the bag of hardware.
+Lightly fasten the first screw on the right side of the Microcontroller (near the USB port).
+Make sure both screws are tight, but not too tight as that can destroy the plastic.

+Note that there are only two screws holding the Microcontroller in place.
+The other side of the microcontroller is just held via the alignment pins.

 ![ESP32 Install](images/esp32_install2.jpg)